Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 When you start your meal with a “Flight of bacon,” you know you’re off to a great start!

-Our Bacon Flight included peppered, Guinness Glaze, brown sugar, and hickory smoked bacon.
+Our Bacon Flight included peppered, Guinness Glaze, brown sugar, and hickory-smoked bacon.

-Next, we tried the Bavarian Beer Pretzels served with Haus beer cheese dip and marshmallow fluff.
+Next, we tried the Bavarian Beer Pretzels served with Haus beer-cheese dip and marshmallow fluff.

 I’ll admit I was skeptical of the marshmallow fluff.
 I envisioned marshmallow fluff used in a “Fluffernutter” sandwich.
 What came to our table was anything but.

-This magical marshmallow fluff is made with half & half, marshmallow creme, maple syrup, and cayenne pepper and it is WONDERFUL!!!
+This magical marshmallow fluff is made with half & half, marshmallow creme, maple syrup, and cayenne pepper, and it is WONDERFUL!!!

-I’ll give you a tip that we got from our server that will forever change the way you want to drink coffee.
-Order extra marshmallow fluff before you leave Wurst Bier Hall and use it in your coffee the following morning.
+I’ll give you a tip that we got from our server that will forever change the way you drink coffee.

-It is a GAME CHANGER!…and you’re welcome.
+It is a GAME CHANGER!
+And you’re welcome.

 Our Spaetzle mac & cheese came with our choice of sausage.

-If you want to try more exotic sausages some menu options can take you out of your culinary comfort zone. ( Boar-buffalo cheddar, Elk with jalapeno and cheese, and rabbit with rattlesnake and jalapeno)
+If you want to try more exotic sausages, some menu options can take you out of your culinary comfort zone. ( Boar-buffalo cheddar, Elk with jalapeno and cheese, and rabbit with rattlesnake and jalapeno)

 European-Inspired Pastries at Nicole’s Fine Pastry & Cafe